A Brief Context of Contemporary High Art Horticulture

 Our Mysterious Orchids: Hidden Connections Below-and Above-Ground

-In this lecture, ecologist Melissa McCormick will talk about how current research is working to identify critical points in orchid life cycles to help safeguard orchid populations
+Ecologist Melissa McCormick shares how current research is working to identify critical points in orchid life cycles to help safeguard orchid populations.

 Plant Inspired Photography: Developing Your Creative Eye